markmontymark/underscore-go/README.md

 # underscore-go

-Attempting a Go port of Underscore.js
+A Go port of Underscore.js

 # setup